Geoff Chappell, Software Analyst

 CURRENT WORK ITEM - PREVIEW ONLY

 Sparing programmers some inconvenience and standardising their tests is superficially what the ProcessorFeatures array in the KUSER_SHARED_DATA is for.
-It supports the two API functions ExIsProcessorFeaturePresent and IsProcessorFeaturePresent functions in kernel mode and user mode respectively.
-Each takes as its one input some predefined constant that represents one abstracted notion of some processor feature that was at least thought to have wide interest.
+It supports the exported functions ExIsProcessorFeaturePresent and IsProcessorFeaturePresent functions in kernel mode and user mode respectively.
+Each takes as its one input some predefined constant that represents one abstracted notion of some processor feature that was at least thought once upon a time to have wide interest.
 Each returns a simple yes or no for whether the feature is “present”.
 Except for two cases from the early history of 64-bit Windows, the answer comes simply from looking up the array.
 The kernel has done the work of determining what’s present and has placed its answers in the KUSER_SHARED_DATA so that the user-mode API function doesn’t even have the expense of transitions to and from kernel mode.
-For the features that are covered, the answers from this API must count as definitive.
+For the features that are covered, the answers from this API must count as definitive: if you wrote your own test with cpuid and got a different answer, you’d do well to wonder if your test has missed some point, if not about the processor support for the feature, then about the kernel’s.

 And there we might leave it, continuing only to list the predefined indices and describe each briefly as does Microsoft’s documentation.
 But let’s get back to why the question is not so simple.

 One reason has to do with the potential for difference in what it means for a feature to be available, enabled, present, usable or whatever other adjective you can think of.
 For more than a few processor features, the processor itself makes the distinction.
-Feature flags from cpuid may tell that this or that feature is available but not necessarily that it is enabled or that it behaves in its most general way.
+A feature flag from cpuid may say that the feature is available but not necessarily that it is enabled or that it behaves in its most general way.
 Configuring it is left to the operating system, typically by writing to a control register but often nowadays to a Model Specific Register (MSR).
 This distinction goes back a long way: the cr4 register, which is architectural to the earliest Pentium, arguably has no other reason for existence.

 For an early example of how subtle this could be, consider that a set TSC bit (4) in edx from cpuid leaf 1 tells that the processor has the rdtsc instruction, but were the operating system to set the TSD bit (2) in cr4, then although the rdtsc instruction is usable in kernel mode, all attempts to execute it in user mode would cause a General Protection fault.
 Note that user-mode software cannot read cr4 even to find out whether an available feature is or is not enabled.